aplekhanov/wallpapermaker-app/README.md

-# Custom Icon Maker
+# Custom Wallpaper Maker
 **Look different home screen.**

-The app lets you create beautiful icons in a relaxed and fun way!

-Generated icons are pixel perfect and can be used in the "Open App" action of shortcuts and lets you personalize your home screen like never before.
-- Turn any emoji into an icon.
-- Over 2000 system glyphs.
-- Hundreds of beautiful colors.

-Icon Maker is the best companion for your favorite widget app.
-It lets you create beautiful icons in a fun and easy way!
+Wallpaper Maker helps you create your own unique wallpapers from your favorite photos, use image crop, generate beautiful gradients, and more.

+Check how your wallpaper fits without leaving the app, and one-tap to save it to Photos.
+You will get a pixel-perfect image for the resolution of your device.
+It lets you personalize your phone or tablet the way you like.

 ![Malevich Icon Maker](/assets/landing.png)